GigawattDigital/securesilo/README.md

 fewer than 700 million active users per month_.
 For research use, there is no limit on the number of users.

+## Can I train it with my own data?

+securesilo is designed to use pre-trained language models, See PLUGINS (and RELATED PROJECTS) below for links to the software, tools and and hardware needed to train your own language models.

+## Plugins

+securesilo supports plugins that can be used to extend its functionality.
+Plugins can be used to add new language models, user interfaces, structured document types and data formats, storage methods locations, encryption methods, and visualization tools that we could never dream up on our own.

+You can create your own plugins, use plugins contributed by the community or purchase proprietary plugins from third parties.
+You can also sell your own plugins to other securesilo users on the soon-to-be-released securesiloo plugin marketplace.

 ## How do I get started?

 There are two ways to get a securesilo server instance up and running: